 Sexually-transmitted diseases are prevalent today.
 Millions of people, regardless of their nationality, age, gender, cultural background, educational attainment, etc, have been affected by them, and one of the most common of them today is gonorrhea.

 What is gonorrhea?

-Gonorrhea is a sexually-transmitted disease caused by a bacterium known as neisseria gonorrhoeae.
+Gonorrhea is a sexually-transmitted disease caused by a bacterium known as Neisseria gonorrhoeae.
 It is contagious and can be transmitted in various ways.
 Over the past years, the number of people infected with gonorrhea continues to increase.
-Experts attribute this rise in the lack of awareness about gonorrhea.
+Experts attribute this rise to the lack of awareness about gonorrhea.

 How is gonorrhea transmitted?